- The Rare Book Collection

-THE RARE BOOK COLLECTION of the Rutgers University Libraries contains over 53,000 printed books, pamphlets and broadsides covering a wide range of subjects as diverse as fifteenth century cooking, nineteenth century broadsides announcing escaped slaves and twenty-first century artists' books.
-The collection supports advanced research in virtually all fields in the humanities and social sciences, with notable depth in American and British literature and history.
+The Rare Book Collection of the Rutgers University Libraries contains over 53,000 books, pamphlets and broadsides covering subjects as diverse as fifteenth century cooking, nineteenth century broadsides announcing escaped slaves and twenty-first century artists' books.
+The collection supports advanced research in the humanities and social sciences, with notable depth in American and British literature, art and history.
+Particular strengths include 17th and 18 century, Early Modern, and 20th Century Literature and Art, History of Printing and the Book, Incunabula, and 16th and 17th Century Festival Books and Herbals.
+Image: Mr. William Shakespeares Comedies, Histories and Tragedies, 2nd printing, 1632.

 Items in the rare book collection of Special Collections and University Archives are stored in closed stacks and do not circulate.
 They are identified in the Library Catalog by the presence of an "X," either by itself or in combination with other characters, in an item's sublocation.
 To retrieve them, it is necessary to fill out a separate call slip for each item.
 As identified on signs in the New Jersey Room, a few of the genre collections (e.g., items with a sublocation of X- TEXT) are stored offsite and require advance notice to consult.